-Parents will also need to provide proof of identification in the form of a driver’s license, passport, or other valid state-issued ID.
+Parents will also need to provide a driver’s license, passport, or other valid ID.

-When you complete the application for a birth certificate, you’ll also have the chance to apply for a Social Security number for your baby by selecting “Yes” on that section of the birth certificate form.
-Both the birth certificate and your baby’s Social Security card will be mailed to you at a later date.
+When you complete the application, you can also apply for a Social Security number.
+Just check “Yes” on that section of the form.
+Everything will be mailed to you at a later date.
 Be sure the mailing address you provide is one that you check regularly.

 Getting your baby’s Social Security card